-The Highlands & Islands has a population of almost 500,000 with over 150,000 located in the Inner Moray Firth area and approx. 75,000 based in and around Inverness City.
+The Highlands & Islands has a population of almost 500,000 with over 150,000 located in the Inner Moray Firth area and approx. 75,000 based in and around Inverness city.
 Inverness has a “travel to work” population of over 200,000 with average salaries and average house prices lower than much of Scotland and the UK.
-The Inverness area is an exciting growing economy with a number of booming industries, most notably tourism, food & drink, energy and the life sciences.
+The Inverness area is an exciting growing economy with a number of booming industries, most notably Tourism, Food & Drink, Energy and the Life Sciences.

 The Scottish Government has described Inverness Campus as one of the most important developments in Scotland.
 The ambitious £100m development is set to become a nationally and internationally significant location for education and research, delivering a high quality environment for learning, innovation, collaboration and commerce.
-The Campus, which is now also home to University of Highlands (UHI), will attract leading academics, professionals and students to the city and surrounding area, and is expected to generate up to 6,000 jobs over the next 30 years.
+The Campus, which is now also home to the University of Highlands (UHI), will attract leading academics, professionals and students to the city and surrounding area, and is expected to generate up to 6,000 jobs over the next 30 years.

-Skills Development Scotland (SDS), Highlands & Islands Enterprise (HIE) and the Scottish Funding Council (SFC) have worked together to develop a Skills Investment Plan which considers skills, education, training and outlines a key framework for employers across the region.
-In addition to The Highland Council (THC) and NHS Highland, major private sector employers in the area include; LifeScan Scotland (part of Johnson & Johnson), Scottish & Southern Energy (SSE), Global Energy Group (Nigg Energy Park), Orion Group and Capgemini.
+The Highlands and Islands is a region of economic growth and opportunity.
+People and their skills are at the heart of the region’s recent success and will be central to the region’s ability to capitalise on growth opportunities and the associated economic and community benefits.
+Skills Development Scotland (SDS), Highlands & Islands Enterprise (HIE) and the Scottish Funding Council (SFC) have worked in partnership to develop a Skills Investment Plan (2014) which considers skills, education, training and outlines a key framework for employers across the region.
+In addition to the public sector, major private sector employers in the area include LifeScan Scotland (part of Johnson & Johnson), Scottish & Southern Energy (SSE), Global Energy Group (including Nigg Energy Park), Orion Group and Capgemini.